retrokid/retrokid/README.md

 # License

+Created by efe ertugrul.
+Copyright © 2017 efe ertugrul.
+All rights reserved.

-Anyone can download, run, compile, change the code but cannot distribute in any form.
+You can download, run, compile, change the code.
+Do not redistribute in any form.